nasa-jpl/sstmp/README.md

  - Nginx ingress setup on your kubernetes cluster.
 For minikube, this means running `minikube addons enable ingress`.
  - A [Skaffold](https://skaffold.dev/docs/install/) installation that talks to your Kubernetes cluster
  - [Kustomize installed](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md) in your PATH
+ - A container image registry to which you have write access.
+You can set up a private registry using `docker run -d -p 5000:5000 --restart=always --name sstmp-reg registry:2` and then specify it using `--default-repo=localhost:5000` when the installation step using `skaffold` below

 Internally, SSTMP uses a slew of free and open source programs, including:
  - USGS ISIS